storageos/storageos.github.io/_docs/concepts/production.md

 By default, StorageOS nodes both present and consume storage (`storageos.com/deployment=mixed`).
 You can specify that a node should only consume storage by setting the `storageos.com/deployment=computeonly` label.

+ You can specify that a node should only consume storage by setting the `storageos.com/deployment=computeonly` label on the node.
+This can be done by setting the label on the StorageOS container at startup (LABELS='storageos.com/deployment=computeonly'), or by applying the label once it is running.
+Note that volumes must be drained off the node first.

 ## Rules